Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 **Images:**

 All images are related directly to the purpose of the site, this is why photos of animals were chosen.
-I deliberately chose photos where the animals looked relaxed or happy rather than showing the in rescue centres or coming from unpleasant places as I didn't want to evoke negative/upsetting emotions for users.
+I deliberately chose photos where the animals looked relaxed or happy rather than showing them in rescue centres or coming from unpleasant places as I didn't want to evoke negative/upsetting emotions for users.

 ## Features